Nimzyow/datespot/README.md

 ## Extra notes

-This project is turning to be a great exercise to really test my capabilites.
-I am not only trying to convert the backend to Node and Express with MongoDB as my database, I am also converting Reacts Context API to Redux.
-I am also doing all of this with testing in mind.
-I aim to have the backend and front end thoroughly tested.
-My use of Tests and implementation of Redux will be the main showcase of this project.
+This project is turned out to be a great exercise to really test my capabilites.
+I converted the backend to Node and Express with MongoDB as my database.
+I also converted Reacts Context API to Redux.
+I did all of this with testing in mind.
+The entire backend, frontend (including Redux) has been thoroughly tested.
+In fact, thorough testing was the focus of this project and I believe I have achieved my goals.